 Funding, office space, and teaching requirements will be based on the policies of the home department.

-4 credit units of Marketing courses (see course list for titles/details)
+4 CU (credit units) of Marketing courses (see course list for titles/details)

-3 cu of Supervised Research in Psychology (PSYC 699) – taken in 2 consecutive semesters
+3 CU of Supervised Research in Psychology (PSYC 699) – taken in 2 consecutive semesters (1 CU in one semester and 2 in the other)

 PSYC 699 Research Paper – to be completed in conjunction with the PSYC 699s.*